Felling, Tyne and Wear: Economy

 There are two principal economic areas in Felling.
 The first of these is at Felling Shore, where the East Gateshead Riverside Park was built in 1966 and which, combined with the Felling Shore industrial estate, today houses 241 businesses employing around 6,400 people.
 The second is in central Felling in the town centre area around Victoria Square.
-The town centre has seen massive investment over recent years, with the complete redevelopment of the main shopping centre and addition of a new Asda superstore, a Greggs bakery, Card Factory shop, Subway sandwich outlet and a local taxi business.
-Other amenities include a Post Office, Heron Foods store and several bookmakers, as well as 4 public houses and fast food outlets.
+The town centre has seen massive investment since 2006, with the complete redevelopment of the main shopping centre and addition of a new Asda superstore and other retailers.
+Other amenities include a Post Office, several bookmakers, as well as four public houses and several fast food outlets.

 The Felling Health Care Centre is the main source of General Healthcare for the town's population, and houses St Alban's medical group and Crowhall Medical Group.
-The GP surgery also has a small Boots pharmacy in addition to the larger Boots store in the town centre.